Overview

 The MSFE program offers an opportunity to learn alongside faculty who are at the forefront of their disciplines.
 They are international influencers on business practices and strategies, continuing Columbia Business School’s legacy of developing the world’s top business leaders and strategists.
 Our faculty are exceptionally invested in student success and help create a collaborative culture that challenges students to push the boundaries of their expertise so they can contribute to today’s most innovative organizations.

 The Masters of Science in Financial Economics program is led by Professor Harry Mamaysky, Faculty Director.
-Faculty members throughout the division participate in the program through application review, teaching, and thesis supervision.
+Faculty members throughout the division participate in the program through application review, teaching, and research mentorships.